mongodb/specifications/source/logging/logging.rst

 For languages/ecosystems where libraries depend on only a logging interface (for example, the Java driver and `SLF4J <https://www.slf4j.org/>`_) and application developers must choose a log handler, the requirements MAY be considered satisfied if there is a log handler available in the ecosystem which users can select that satisfies the requirements.
+Similarly, the requirements MAY be considered satisfied if the driver provides an integration with a logging framework which satisfies the requirements.

 Per-Component Configuration of Log Levels
 -----------------------------------------